Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges

 Here, $r_h$ is the location of the event horizon defined as the largest root of $f(r)$ in \eqref{eq:f-N}, {{and $\mu$ is an arbitrary integration constant \footnote{Here we note that, as was shown in \cite{Tarrio:2011de}, the integration constant $\mu$ is fixed to ensure consistency with the desired Lifshitz asymptotic behavior.}}}.
-The Lifshitz dynamical exponent is given by $z$, and in our case $z\in (2,3]$ ensures the interpretation of a rotating black holes on a background with anisotropic scaling symmetry.
+The Lifshitz dynamical exponent is given by $z$, and in our case $z\in (2,3)$ ensures the interpretation of a rotating black hole on a background with anisotropic scaling symmetry.
+The endpoint $z=3$ requires a separate treatment, and the asymptotic expansions of the gauge fields develop logarithmic terms.
+For this reason, we restrict our analysis to $z\in(2,3)$.
 Notice that $z$ is indeed a free parameter within this range, and is not related to the coupling constants of the theory, neither to other integration constants of the solutions.
-Of course, all of this is possible only if in the field equations $J^{(i)\nu}=0$ (\ref{eq:J}) are indeed fulfilled, which is ensured if the $1-$form doublets $B^{(i)}$ and $C^{(i)}$ satisfy
+This is possible only if the field equations $J^{(i)\nu}=0$ (\ref{eq:J}) are satisfied, which is ensured provided that the one-form doublets $B^{(i)}$ and $C^{(i)}$ satisfy:

 This is achieved by the following expressions

 From the line element (\ref{eq:metric}), we note that the scalar curvature $R$ can be expressed as: